maxzintel/dev.to/finding-depth.md

 Keep in mind, for most people it takes ~66 days to form a habit disruptive to their current routines.
 There will be predictable bumps in the road in maintaining your new meditation practice.
 Knowing when those bumps are likely to arise is, for me, one of the most effective ways of powering through them.
 Read _The Power of Habit_ for the nitty gritty details.

 ### Food <a name="food"></a>
 Food!
 A glorious thing.
 Don't worry; I am not a proponent of soylent or the bell-pepper diet.
 Just like everything else in this post, my goal for when and what I eat is to promote awareness, cognition, and happiness.
 That last part is why my diet on Sunday was, exclusively, 6.5 apple cider donuts and 2 servings of homeade apple crisp with ice cream on top.
+Our goal here will be to eat whenever and whatever allows us to have a high level of energay _all-day_.
+Being distracted by hunger pangs, or energy loss will make it far more difficult to be as productive as we have the potential to be.

 **What should I eat?**
 Fancy diets, calorie counting, and meal-prepping can seem daunting.
 The detail that some supposed fitness gurus recommend can be overwhelming.
-For our purposes, we can get the majority of the results from 2 simple rules: eat natural foods, and avoid sugar.
+For our purposes, we can get the majority of the results from 2 simple rules: eat natural foods, and avoid refined sugar.

 When I say 'natural', I mean as un-processed as possible.
 In other words, stick to fruit, meat, fish, nuts, yogurt, vegetables, and if you need to 'carbo-load' for a 5k (say Michael Scott's Dunder Mifflin Scranton Meredith Palmer Memorial Celebrity Rabies Awareness Pro-Am Fun Run Race for the Cure, for example) stick to whole grains.
+Our bodies have not developed to digest highly process and refined foods, and the research proves that.
+You wouldn't (shouldn't) expect your car to drive very far if you filled the gas tank orange soda.

+The refined sugar avoidance is with good reason as well.
+Sugar in excess bumps up inflammatory bio-markers (bad), accelerates aging (also bad), and causes Type 2 diabetes (similarly, bad).
+In terms of daily productivity, refined sugar causes short peaks and extended troughs in energy levels.
+So, even if we discard all of the above side effects that are more long term, refined sugar still would not fit into our goal of cultivating an even energy level throughout the day.
+Some examples of refined sugar are: soda, candy, and cookies (more or less, anything with sugar that is not fruit).

 Extra Credit: do a genetic test (like 23andMe) and submit your results to [Found My Fitness](https://www.foundmyfitness.com/genetics).
 This site was created by Dr. Rhonda Patrick, a brilliant woman focused on longevity, nutrition, and optimal health research.
 Perhaps the most actionable insights the report provides are those pertaining to your genetic pre-disposition to effectively or ineffectively process different foods, and your likelihood to be deficient in certain vitamins and minerals.
 If you want proof of Rhonda's brilliance, listen to one of the many podcasts she has appeared on as a guest.
 A couple that come to mind are: [The Tim Ferriss Show](https://www.youtube.com/watch?v=PWU3FUy7yPA), and [Joe Rogan Experience](https://www.youtube.com/watch?v=uxM_CLsvieE).